sous-chefs/docker/CONTRIBUTING.md

 # Contributing to @bflad Cookbooks

-Below is a modified version of Opscode's CONTRIBUTING.md in their public cookbooks.
+Below is a modified version of Chef's CONTRIBUTING.md in their public cookbooks.
 Thanks to them for the great documentation!

 ## Quick-contribute